Overview

 Code of Conduct and Anti-Corruption

-Our Code of Business Conduct & Ethics (Code) sets the tone regarding ethical behavior.
-The Code covers conflicts of interest, confidentiality, preventing workplace harassment, human rights, and anti-corruption, among others.
+Our Code of Business Conduct & Ethics (Code) sets the tone regarding ethical behavior and responsible business conduct.
+The Code covers conflicts of interest, confidentiality, preventing workplace harassment, human rights, and anti-corruption, among other important topics.
 TPI’s Board, in conjunction with its Audit Committee, is responsible for administering the Code, and has delegated day-to-day responsibility for applying and interpreting the Code to TPI’s Office of the General Counsel.
-The Code and our separate Foreign Corrupt Practices Act and Anti-Corruption Policy (FCPA) inform associates on anti-corruption practices and expressly prohibits direct and indirect payments that violate applicable anti-corruption laws.
-All TPI associates receive annual training on both the Code and the FCPA Policy in their local language.
-These mandatory compliance trainings are also linked to leadership performance plans.
-TPI has also implemented internal compliance mechanisms and processes to ensure adherence with both the UN Global Compact Principles and the OECD guidelines for Multinational Businesses.
+The Code and our separate Foreign Corrupt Practices Act Policy (FCPA Policy) informs associates about the Company’s anti-corruption practices and expressly prohibits direct and indirect payments that violate applicable anti-corruption laws.
+In 2023, TPI trained its workforce on these critical policies to ensure awareness and to reinforce compliance with our company expectations.
+Completion of the mandatory compliance trainings are also linked to leadership performance plans.
+Finally, TPI has also implemented internal compliance mechanisms and processes to ensure alignment with both the UN Global Compact Principles and the Organisation for Economic Co-operation and Development (OECD) guidelines for Multinational Businesses.

 Board and Executive Oversight